 Attn: City Manager

-OSIsoft: OSI Soft, Inc.

-Facsimile: ( )
+Dark Fiber: SL Dark Fiber LLC

+303 W. Joaquin Ave, STE 100

+San Leandro, CA 94577

+Facsimile 510.291.2989

+Telephone 510.368.5734 .

-Attn:
+Attn: Crystal Galvan

 14. Indemnification.
-OSIsoft hereby covenants, on behalf of itself and its permitted successors and assigns, to indemnify, hold harmless and defend the City and its respective elected and appointed officials, officers, agents, representatives and employees (all of the foregoing, “Indemnitees”) from and against all liability, loss, cost, claim, demand, action, suit, legal or administrative proceeding, penalty, deficiency, fine, damage and expense (including, without limitation, reasonable attorney's fees and costs of litigation) (all of the foregoing, collectively hereinafter “Claims”) arising out of or in connection with this Agreement; provided however, OSIsoft shall have no indemnification obligation with respect to the gross negligence or willful misconduct of any Indemnitee.
-OSIsoft’s indemnification obligations set forth in this Section 14 shall survive the expiration or earlier termination of this Agreement.
+Dark Fiber hereby covenants, on behalf of itself and its permitted successors and assigns, to indemnify, hold harmless and defend the City and its respective elected and appointed officials, officers, agents, representatives and employees (all of the foregoing, “Indemnitees”) from and against all liability, loss, cost, claim, demand, action, suit, legal or administrative proceeding, penalty, deficiency, fine, damage and expense (including, without limitation, reasonable attorney's fees and costs of litigation) (all of the foregoing, collectively hereinafter “Claims”) arising out of or in connection with this Agreement; provided however, Dark Fiber shall have no indemnification obligation with respect to the gross negligence or willful misconduct of any Indemnitee.
+Dark Fiber’s indemnification obligations set forth in this Section 14 shall survive the expiration or earlier termination of this Agreement.

 15. Severability.
 If any term or provision of this Agreement or the application thereof shall, to any extent, be held to be invalid or unenforceable, such term or provision shall be ineffective to the extent of such invalidity or unenforceability without invalidating or rendering unenforceable the remaining terms and provisions of this Agreement or the application of such terms and provisions to circumstances other than those as to which it is held invalid or unenforceable unless an essential purpose of this Agreement would be defeated by loss of the invalid or unenforceable provision.